Do you remember when the word “synergy” lost all meaning?

 It’s your fastest horse.

 Our job as marketers is to find new ways — never before seen ways — to beat the fastest horse.
 And Data will never deliver that to you.
-Data can only show you signals to help you find that better solution.
+Data can only show you signals to help you create something that will transcend that horse.

-But you have to find it yourself.
+But you have to create it yourself.
 That’s what the human mind does best.

 When you assume a data-informed approach, the insights you find can yield powerful hypotheses.
 Hypotheses that can be tested, validated, and then leveraged to unearth new creative solutions.